 No-Crow Rooster Collar

-Normally sold for $18.95 extra, now you can add on a handsome, "one size fits all" bow tie to your collar for just $12 more.
-The bow tie is especially made to fit the No-Crow Collar and really steps up the look. :) More about the bow tie.
+Normally sold for $18.00 extra, now you can add on a handsome, "one size fits all" bow tie to your collar for just $14 more.
+The bow tie is specially made to fit the No-Crow Collar and really steps up the look. :)

 Is it guaranteed to work?